On uniqueness of coefficient identification in the Bloch-Torrey equation for magnetic resonance imaging: The forward problem

 \kspace{ and

 respectively, } with

-We now study two situations that are tailored to the recovery of $M^{eq}$ (and, via time differentiation, also of $R_2^*$) as well as $R_1$ as functions of space, and thus for imaging these quantities by means of the available observations, which will also be demonstrated by (approximate) reconstruction formulas. \\ According to Lemma~\ref{lem_rect} in the following $\dot{=}$ means ``up to an $O(\taup)$ remainder''.
+We now study two situations that are tailored to the recovery of $M^{eq}$ (and, via time differentiation, also of $R_2^*$) as well as $R_1$ as functions of space, and thus for imaging these quantities by means of the available observations, which will also be demonstrated by (approximate) reconstruction formulas. \\ Motivated by Lemma~\ref{lem_rect} in the following $\dot{=}$ means ``up to an $O(\taup)$ remainder''. \Margin{R1 6.}

 \textit{Sequence for $M^{eq}$ and $R_2$ recovery: $90{}^{\circ}$ pulse:}\ }